Gerrymandering in the United States: Affirmative

+Unholy alliance

+The creation of majority-black districts often results in the "packing" of Democratic-leaning voters into fewer districts.
+During the 1980s and 1990s, when white Democrats in the South would often split black voters across several districts for partisan gain, some black legislators began to join Republicans in what became known as an "unholy alliance" to push for more black-majority districts at the cost of electing fewer overall Democrats.
+This had the secondary effect of culling white Democratic legislators, contributing to a perception, particularly in the South, of the Democrats as being the party of black and other minority voters, while Republicans became the party of white voters.
+As late as the 2003 Texas redistricting, Republicans used this strategy to target white Democrats while preserving districts represented by non-white Democrats, solidifying Republican control of the state's congressional delegation.
+By the 2010s, however, this alliance had largely fallen apart as Republicans no longer needed support from black legislators to control the redistricting process.

 Inclusion of prisons

 Since the 1790 United States census, the United States Census Bureau has counted prisoner populations as residents of the districts in which they are incarcerated, rather than in the same district as their previous pre-incarceration residence.
 In jurisdictions where incarcerated people cannot vote, moving boundaries around a prison can create a district out of what would otherwise be a population of voters which is too small.
 One extreme example is Waupun, Wisconsin, where two city council districts are made up of 61% and 76% incarcerated people, but as of 2019, neither elected representative has visited the local prisons.
 "Prison gerrymandering" has been criticized for distorting racial demographics and, as a result, political representation.
 A 2021 article in The New York Times argued that, as prisoners are disproportionately people of color from urban areas incarcerated in rural areas, "counting people where they're imprisoned takes political power away from racial minorities in cities and transfers it to whites in rural areas."